dryer-dev/dryer/README.md

 Concerns:

 * **Nestables:** Defines Active Record assiociations for models with hierarchies implemented via Nestings.
 Handles defining parents (used by Pages) via the nesting_parent_select method and parentable_id attribute.
 * **StringCleanables:** Contains methods for tidying strings before validation.
-I wrote this earlier and left it - there are not enough notes and it might smell. *TODO: document and refactor*
+I wrote this earlier and left it - there are not enough notes and it probably smells. *TODO: document and refactor*

 #### Controllers